+First, we must discuss resistance.
 Resistance, opposition to current flow in a circuit.
 Connection anomalies pose resistance problems in our motor circuits and if they are not identified and corrected, they can have deleterious effects.
 Normal things that affect circuit resistance are:

 - conductor resistance

 - size of the wire in circular mils

 - temperature of the wire (copper positive temperature coefficient)